African Burial Ground National Monument: Post-Revolutionary War

-In 1817, the New York legislature granted freedom to all children born to slaves after July 4, 1799, under the Gradual Emancipation Act, with total abolition of slavery to take effect on July 4, 1827.
-July 4 is now known as New York's Emancipation Day, more than 10,000 slaves were freed in New York State with no financial compensation to their former owners.
+In 1817, the New York legislature granted freedom to all children born to enslaved people after July 4, 1799, under the Gradual Emancipation Act, with total abolition of slavery to take effect on July 4, 1827.
+July 4 is now known as New York's Emancipation Day, more than 10,000 slaves were freed in New York with no financial compensation to their former owners.
 Blacks paraded in New York City to celebrate.

-Under the 1777 New York constitution, all free men had to satisfy a property requirement to vote, which eliminated poorer men from voting, both blacks and whites.
+Under the 1777 New York constitution, all free men had to satisfy a property requirement to vote, which eliminated poorer men from voting, both black and white.
 A new constitution in 1821 eliminated the property requirement for white men, but kept it for blacks, effectively continuing to disfranchise them.
-This lasted until passage of the Fifteenth Amendment to the U.S. Constitution in 1870.
+This lasted until passage of the 15th Amendment to the U.S. Constitution in 1870.

-The early history of free blacks and slaves in New York City became overshadowed by the waves of mid- to late nineteenth century immigration from Europe, which dramatically expanded the population and added to the ethnic diversity.
-In addition, most of the ancestors of today's African-American population in the city arrived from the South in the Great Migration of the first half of the twentieth century.
+The early history of free blacks and enslaved people in New York City became overshadowed by the waves of mid- to late 19th century immigration from Europe, which dramatically expanded the population and added to its ethnic diversity.
+In addition, most of the ancestors of today's African American population in the city arrived from the South in the Great Migration of the first half of the 20th century.
 In a rapidly changing city, the early colonial and federal history of African Americans was lost.

-Section of the 1754 Maerschalck plan showing Collect Pond ('Fresh Water') and the Negros Burial Ground; rectangle delineates area of archaeological excavation by Howard University.
-At least two slaves were hanged on the small island in Collect Pond.
+Section of the 1754 Maerschalck plan (top being approximately south-southwest and bottom north-northeast) showing Collect Pond ('Fresh Water') and the Negros Burial Ground to its southwest; rectangle delineates area of archaeological excavation by Howard University.
+At least two enslaved people were hanged on the small island in Collect Pond.